nitinraj2001/my-swachta-app/README.md

 Step 6 Run the backend application.

-Future work:- We are going to make etherum smart contract for waste tracking.
+Future work:- We are going to make etherum smart contract for waste tracking and integration of muncipality.